-- Keep containers securely sealed. - No smoking, naked lights or ignition sources. - Store in a cool, dry, well-ventilated area. - Store away from incompatible materials and foodstuff containers - Protect containers against physical damage and check regularly for leaks. - Observe manufacturer's storage and handling recommendations contained within this SDS.

-Conditions for safe storage, including any incompatibilities
+Keep containers securely sealed.
+Nop containing outputs or ignition sources.
+Store in a cool, dry, well-ventilated area.
+Store away from incompatible materials and foodstuff containers.
+Protect containers against physical damage and check regularly for leaks.
+Observe manufacturer's storage and handling recommendations contained within this SDS.
+Conditions for safe storage, in cluding any incompatibilities Metal can or drum Suitable container Packaging as recommended by manufacturer.
+Check all containers are clearly labelled and free from leaks.

-Suitable container

-- Metal can or drum - Packaging as recommended by manufacturer.
-Check all containers are clearly labelled and free from leaks. - Storage incompatibility Avoid reaction with oxidising agents